chiragaiml21/NACO_Mark3/README.md

  More updates will come in future...

- Only Run The Mark3.py file, Don't run the model.py file for now because the model is already trained.
+ Only Run The Mark3.py file, Don't run the model.py file for now because the model is already trained and data is stored in pickle files.